Fetching latest release...

 Please note you need at least an SSS1 score to unlock Quest 5.

-Basics of Building a Loadout
+Building a Loadout

 See the PvE Tier List.
 This tier list is mostly tiered according to subjugation usefulness.

-• Q5: 1 DPS, 2 Supports per wave
+• Q5: Typically 1 DPS, 2 Supports per wave.

-• Q4: Wave 1 can be a combo wave if you have low damage, so bring more dps that have 4-5 hit CS if you want.
+• Q4: Wave 1 can be a combo wave if you have low damage, so bring more DPS that have 4-5 hit CS if you want.

 Supports are characters who offer buffs like Valiance, Render (very important in Q5 compared to Q4), Elemental Support/Crush, Ire, etc.